Díaz-Canel announces new package of economic reforms in Cuba amid pressure from the U.S.

 An economic program for 2026 inspired by China and Vietnam

-Díaz-Canel explained that the measures are part of the called Economic and Social Program for 2026, a document submitted for public consultation at the end of last year and subsequently reviewed by Cuban specialists and international experts.
+Díaz-Canel explained that the measures are part of the called Economic and Social Program for 2026, a document that was submitted for public consultation at the end of last year and subsequently reviewed by Cuban specialists and international experts.

-Municipal autonomy as a primary commitment
+Municipal autonomy as the main commitment

 "I believe that the country will always be stronger and will have greater response capabilities to the extent that the municipalities are also stronger," he stated.